Blackwell, Oklahoma

-Blackwell is a city in Kay County, Oklahoma, United States, located at the intersection of U.S. Highway 177 and State Highway 11 along Interstate 35 (exit #222).
-The population was 7,092 at the 2010 census and 6,085 in the 2020 Census.
+Blackwell is a city in Kay County, Oklahoma, United States, located at the intersection of U.S. Highway 177 and State Highway 11 along Interstate 35.
+The population was 6,085 as of the 2020 census.
 Blackwell was established following the September 16, 1893 Cherokee Outlet land run by A. J. Blackwell.
 Blackwell has an agricultural and fossil fuel based economy.

 History

 Founding

-Blackwell came into existence during the Cherokee Outlet Opening on September 16, 1893 in the run known as the Cherokee Strip Land Run.
+Blackwell came into existence during the Cherokee Outlet Opening on September 16, 1893, in the run known as the Cherokee Strip Land Run.
 The town is named for A. J. Blackwell, who was the dominant force in its founding.
 Andrew Blackwell had settled in the area in 1882, having married the former Rosa Vaught who was of Cherokee descent, he was eligible to found the city.
 Blackwell served as Justice of the Peace and Mayor of Blackwell.

 Blackwell's first school opened in September 1893 in a small, frame building with fifty-two students in attendance.
 A gradual enrollment increase created a need for ten teachers by 1899.

 A post office was established on December 1, 1893.
 Due to a struggle for regional prominence between Blackwell and nearby Parker, the post office was named Parker from April 2, 1894, to February 4, 1895.
 After that, the name reverted to Blackwell.

 Prior to the Civil Rights Movement Blackwell had a reputation as a sundown town, having kept out African Americans through violent expulsion and the display of a sign warning them to leave town by sunset.
 Blackwell's expulsion of its African-American residents around 1893 is described in the 1967 book From Slavery to Freedom by John Hope Franklin.